jojobear2020/Credit_Risk_Analysis/README.md

 * The accuracy score of **0.544** is very low (lowest by far).
 * Overall precision score is 0.99.
-* High risk has extremely low precision of 0.01 and we cannot rely on its results in this particular case (identical to Naïve Random Oversampling).
-* Low risk has a high precision level of 1.0.
+* Recall/sensitivity score is 0.57.
-* **F1 score is 0.78**
+* **F1 score is 0.72**

 ***Confusion Matrix***

-* Out of the 101 high risk instances (first row), the classifier predicted correctly 79 of them (true positive).
+* Out of the 101 instances (first row), the classifier predicted correctly 79 of them (true positive).
-* Out of the 17104 low risk instances (second row), the classifier predicted correctly 9795 of them (true negative).
+* Out of the 17104 instances (second row), the classifier predicted correctly 9795 of them (true negative).
 * Out of sample of 17205, the classifier predicted correctly/true about 9874 (57%) of them; 7331 (43%) were false/inaccurate predictions.

 ![]( https://github.com/jojobear2020/Credit_Risk_Analysis/blob/main/images/smoteenn_all.PNG)